-Now in its fifth year, the Kentucky Horse Park Literacy Program promotes the love of the horse and the love of literacy by connecting horse-themed books, children and horses.
+Now in its sixth year, the Kentucky Horse Park Literacy Program promotes the love of the horse and the love of literacy by connecting horse-themed books, children and horses.
 The Kentucky Horse Park’s dedicated staff and volunteers have created a program for Kentucky’s second-grade and fourth-grade school children with horse-themed books, hands-on horse experiences, teacher’s curriculum and much more!

 For more information about enrolling in the second-grade program please contact Mindy Welch, Education Supervisor, at 859-259-7991.